 - Paragraph 2.
 This compels each member to review the rules and regulations as regards the provisions of this article when requested by another member.

 - Paragraph 3.
 Stops members from forcing a specific type of penalties for slight breach of the customs regulations requirements.

 Article X requires that each member of the group must publish the rules, regulations, judicial judgments, and the administrative rulings of general applications, inclusive of requirements of importation and exportation promptly.
-Lastly to also deliver all these in a uniformity, reasonable and impartial manner.
+Also, to deliver all of these in a uniform, reasonable, and impartial manner.

-The Tokyo Round Code To the Uruguay Round Agreement.
+What is The Tokyo Round Code To the Uruguay Round Agreement?

-The number one priority of this agreement is to simplify and bring transparency to import licensing procedures and also to ensure that the application is fair and equitable, to prevent restricted or distortive effects on importation.
+Main Objectives The number one priority of this agreement is to simplify and bring transparency to import licensing procedures and also to ensure that the application is fair and equitable, to prevent restricted or distorted effects on importation.